-Each video takes a chunk of history and examines it in a way that is funny and engaging.
-It is usually a chunk of history typically misrepresented by normal history classes.
-It is also meant to stimulate the viewer to go and do their own research into topics that interest them.
+Each video takes a chunk of history, often a chunk that is seriously misinterpreted by typical history courses, and examines it in a way that is funny and engaging.
+It also is meant to stimulate the viewer to go out and do their own research further into topics that interest them.
 The full course consists of 41 videos at around 10 minutes a pop, though I could easily have been spellbound by 500.
 John Green makes a concerted effort to cover the massive span of human history in a non-Eurocentric manner (and he makes a big point of this) in what little time he has, and he strives to inspire his audience to think unconventionally about the past, present, and future.

 If you have ever thought history to be a boring topic, I challenge you to watch ONE episode of this series.
 I absolutely loved it and I hope you do as well.

 Since the writing of this post, Crash Course World History is no longer available on Khan Academy.
 It is, however, still available on YouTube.